 Developing professional skills is an essential component of a graduate student's career.
-Whether it's speaking at a conference, learning how to network with other academics, or preparing your first vitae, we realize there's some essential skills that may not be taught in your discipline.
-We've put together our Professional Development Workshop Series to help you out.
+Whether it's speaking at a conference, learning how to network with other academics, or preparing your first vitae, we realize there are essential skills that may not be taught in your program.
+We've put together our Professional Development Workshop Series just for you.

 If you have any suggestions or feedback for workshop ideas, feel free to contact us.

 The PREP Model

 We've based our workshop selections around the PREP model, coined by Michigan State University.
 The acronym embodies four areas that we believe are essential for your success.

 - Planning: Graduate school isn't easy.
 Proper planning however can dramatically reduce stress and anxiety and get you on the road to achieve your academic goals.